nekketsuuu/ocaml_travis_ci/README.md

 ## Benchmarks

-Notes: Each branch was executed only five times to measure the time.
+Note: Each branch was executed only five times to measure the time.
 Because of this, **the error range may be large.**

 | Branch                                                                   |   Time for `linux` (min) | Time for `osx` (min) | Memo                                                              |
 |:-------------------------------------------------------------------------|-------------------------:|---------------------:|:------------------------------------------------------------------|